slendrr/slendrr.github.io/_posts/2016-02-25-Design-Website-HTML5UP-Jekyll.markdown

 Over the next few days, I will be working on polishing up my old posts and porting them over to this new design.
 My high-quality posts will be directly ported over, while other posts may be re-written or deleted all-together.

 Still, this site isn't quite complete yet.
-I still have to add pages and categorize my posts.
+I still have to add pages, categorize my posts, and implement social media sharing buttons.